 Otaru cuisine No. 2: Ankake Yakisoba and Niwatori no Hanmi-age

-Two dishes popular with Otaru residents are ankake yakisoba and niwatori no hanmi-age.
+Two Hokkaido foods popular with Otaru residents are ankake yakisoba and niwatori no hanmi-age.
 Ankake yakisoba is a dish of fried noodles mixed with a generous portion of seafood ingredients and vegetables covered in an, a thick, starchy sauce.
 This dish has long been served in ramen and Chinese restaurants.

 Otaru cuisine No. 3: Shakotan sea urchin